lucia-asf/ai-automation-pilot-dashboard/pilot-doc - v1.1.md

 ### Regular Operations vs Bulk Migrations Analysis

+< [!NOTE]
-**Note:** During Phase 3a, two data migrations occurred (Sep 17: 188 projects, Sep 29: 214 projects), representing 58% of total volume.
+< During Phase 3a, two data migrations occurred (Sep 17: 188 projects, Sep 29: 214 projects), representing 58% of total volume.
 These migrations were not part of the original pilot scope but were processed by the system, providing valuable insights into system performance under different scenarios.

 #### Dual Analysis: Comparing Regular Operations to Bulk Imports